gpokhark/SFND_3D_Object_Tracking/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+Or else you can also use following commands -
+1. `./clean.sh` to clean the project.
+2. `./build.sh` to build the project.
+3. `./run.sh` to run the project.

+# Rubric

+## Match 3D Objects
+Implement the method `matchBoundingBoxes`, which takes as input both the previous and the current data frames and provides as output the ids of the matched regions of interest (i.e. the boxID property).
+Matches must be the ones with the highest number of keypoint correspondences.

+## Compute Lidar Based TTC
+Compute the time-to-collision in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame.

+## Associate Keypoint Correspondences with Bounding Boxes
+Prepare the TTC computation based on camera measurements by associating keypoint correspondences to the bounding boxes which enclose them.
+All matches which satisfy this condition must be added to a vector in the respective bounding box.

+## Compute Camera-based TTC
+Compute the time-to-collision in second for all matched 3D objects using only keypoint correspondences from the matched bounding boxes between current and previous frame.

+## Performance Evaluation 1
+Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
+Describe your observations and provide a sound argumentation why you think this happened.

+>Several examples (2-3) have been identified and described in detail.
+The assertion that the TTC is off has been based on manually estimating the distance to the rear of the preceding vehicle from a top view perspective of the Lidar points.

+## Performance Evaluation 2
+Run several detector / descriptor combinations and look at the differences in TTC estimation.
+Find out which methods perform best and also include several examples where camera-based TTC estimation is way off.
+As with Lidar, describe your observations again and also look into potential reasons.

+>All detector / descriptor combinations implemented in previous chapters have been compared with regard to the TTC estimate on a frame-by-frame basis.
+To facilitate comparison, a spreadsheet and graph should be used to represent the different TTCs.